thomascarreau/NSEoS/README.md

 #### Apps

-You can find three example apps in `NSEoS/source/apps/`:
+You can find five example apps in `NSEoS/source/apps/`:

 * `nseos`, to calculate the composition, the equation of state, and other observables of cold isolated neutron stars for a given nuclear model.

-* `crust_crystallization`, to calculate the crust composition and the equation of state at the melting temperature for a given nuclear model.

 * `gs_ocrust`, to calculate the ground state of the outer crust for a given nuclear mass table.

+* `bayes`, for the Bayesian inference of neutron star observables.

+* `crust_crystallization`, to calculate the crust composition and the equation of state at the crystallization temperature for a given nuclear model.
+See [Carreau, T., et al. "Crystallization of the inner crust of a neutron star and the influence of shell effects."
+Astronomy & Astrophysics 635 (2020): A84](https://www.aanda.org/articles/aa/full_html/2020/08/aa38347-20/aa38347-20.html) for published results.

+* `mcp_icrust`, for the multicomponent Coulomb plasma calculation in the free neutron regime with a perturbative implementation of the nuclear statistical equilibrium for a given nuclear model.

-Feel free to write new apps using the functions of the library and to contact carreau@lpccaen.in2p3.fr if you wish to contribute.
+Feel free to write new apps using the functions of the library and to contact thomascarreau@protonmail.com if you wish to contribute.

 ##### nseos